Expect Day Services

 Access to the Day Centre Service is via a referral.
 This must be completed by a Mental Health Professional, GP, Social Worker, Psychiatrist or a Community Practise Nurse.

-Referrals can be obtained directly from the Day Centre, on request via email Bowersdale.enquiries@expect-excellence.org or by completing the referral form below and returning it to Bowersdale Resource Centre, Crescent Road, Seaforth L21 4LJ.
+Referral forms can be obtained directly from the Day Centre, on request via email Bowersdale.enquiries@expect-excellence.org or by completing the referral form below and returning it to Bowersdale Resource Centre, Crescent Road, Seaforth L21 4LJ.

 Service User Referral Form Bowersdale Day Services >>

-The Bowersdale Centre
+The Bowersdale Resource Centre

 Monday 10:00-4:00